DerekLStudent/Hoop_Scraping/README.md

 Hello World!

-This is the GitHub Repo for the final project of OOAD that presents a simple GUI of scraped data from CU class search.
+This is the GitHub Repo for the final project of OOAD that presents a simple GUI to build a basketball roster from scraped data.

 ## Dependencies
 ___